rit-sse/OneRepoToRuleThemAll/app/markdown/governing-docs/constitution.md

 order.

 ### Mentoring
-The Society shall promote the academic success of members of the RIT community, with a focus on material related to Software Engineering.
+The Society shall promote the academic success of members of the Rochester Institute of Technology community, with a focus on material related to Software Engineering.

 ### Networking
 The Society shall maintain relationships with prospective employers, sponsors,